nyscapes/nywalker-server/README.md

 Pereira](http://moacir.com), of NYU’s [English Department](http://english.fas.nyu.edu).
-[Prof. Tom Augst](http://english.fas.nyu.edu/object/ThomasAugst.html) has also consulted on the project, and he has also helped make the resourced available for the project to come to fruition.
+[Prof. Tom Augst](http://english.fas.nyu.edu/object/ThomasAugst.html) has also consulted on the project, and he has also helped make the resources available for the project to come to fruition.
 The live version of the site is hosted by the [FAS Office of Educational Technology](https://wp.nyu.edu/fas-edtech) at NYU.